- 16 Best Games Like Horizon Forbidden West to Try Out in 2022 - December 10, 2021

-Created by the company behind Star Wars: Knight of the Old Republic and Fallout: New Vegas, Pillars of Eternity is a wonderful isometric role playing game.
-Its minimal and simplistic art style can either turn you off or draw you in, but that aside, Pillar of Eternity’s incredible writing and deeply intriguing combat make it one of the best role playing video game options on Steam.
+Created by the company behind Star Wars: Knight of the Old Republic and Fallout: New Vegas, Pillars of Eternity is a wonderful isometric role playing game that will please any Star Wars fan and retro Fallout fan alike.
+Its minimal and simplistic art style along with it’s gameplay largely based on table top RPG gaming can either turn you off or draw you in, but that aside, Pillar of Eternity’s incredible writing and deeply intriguing combat make it one of the best role playing video game options on Steam.

 7. Mass Effect II

 When it comes to science-fiction role-playing games, many people think about Mass Effect series and Deus Ex.
 But Mass Effect II was the zenith of the series, blending strong third-person shooting with aspects borrowed from Dragon Age: Origins, in which you can pause the war to issue commands.
 This usually creates devastating combinations.